 The Additive Technology Center (ATC) is one of the key participants in programs for creating new generation Russian aircraft engines.

 The use of additive technologies for the manufacture of complex parts is one of the main directions in the development of aviation and rocket engine construction.
-The partnership will ensure that the growing needs of the aerospace industry for specialists with additive manufacturing methods are met, and will allow for the faster introduction of scientific developments into practice.
+The partnership will ensure that the growing needs of the aerospace industry are met by specialists who are proficient in additive manufacturing methods, and will allow scientific developments to be put into practice more quickly.

 It is planned to launch a production postgraduate program where young engineers will be able to conduct research jointly with UEC enterprises.

-3D printing of metal parts is capable of revolutionizing the entire approach to aircraft production, as noted by the United Aircraft Corporation.
+3D printing of metal parts is capable of revolutionizing the entire approach to aircraft production, the United Aircraft Corporation noted.